dragonflypl/web-wiki/web-performance.md

 - Response (100ms): by response we mean that application reacts to users actions (simple change, like toggling a checkbox) within 100ms (study show this is a threshold of good UX)
 - Animate (16ms): if user's action requires animation we need 60fps

+More on RAIL:
+- https://developer.chrome.com/devsummit/speakers - plenty of videos from dev summit

 #### Optimizing Javascript

 - Migrate to WebWorkers